oddluck/limnoria-plugins/README.md

 <b>Jeopardy</b>

-Fork of Trivia with option to use jservice.io (156,800+ Jeopardy! questions) as trivia source plus additional features such as category selection, question history, plus improved scoring and answer checking.
+Fork of Trivia with option to use jservice.io (156,800+ Jeopardy! questions) as trivia source plus additional features such as category selection, question history, and improved scoring and answer checking.

 <b>Fun</b>